How Moisturizers Can Cause Dry Skin

 But, there’s more.
 A moisturizer will also attract all the pollution, dirt, even makeup that we encounter each day, whether on our commutes, interacting with one another, touching our faces or even sitting at home doing laundry; unless you wear some sort of protection over it.
 Your sunscreen doesn’t count.
 We don’t mean sun protection, we mean skin protection.
 No, makeup isn’t enough protection, either.
 What you’re missing is a daytime protection lotion – a silicone emulsion that prevents loss of moisture yet keeps the day’s grime out.

 Next to cleansing, protection is the most important step in skincare.

 We recommend Christine Valmy’s Valnel daytime protection lotion.
-Ideal for combination, dry/dehydrated and even sensitive skin, it glides on lightly to help keep the skin hydrated throughout the day while working to form an invisible barrier between your skin and the harmful elements that wind up aging us faster.
-It’s full of extracts such as Chamomile to soothe, Althea to replenish moisture and Ginkgo Biloba to fight free radical damage.
-Go ahead and use daily to give your skin the extra T.L.C it needs each morning.
+Ideal for combination, dry/dehydrated and even sensitive skin, it glides on lightly to help keep the skin hydrated throughout the day while working to form an invisible barrier between your skin and the harmful elements that can lead to premature aging.
+It’s full of extracts such as Chamomile to calm, Althea to replenish moisture and Ginkgo Biloba to protect against damage caused by environmental stressors.
+Use daily to give your skin the extra T.L.C it needs each morning!

 Then, you’re really ready to face the day!

 Until next time, stay positive and beautiful!